-- For the fillings: Soak the salted vegetables (梅菜) in plenty of water, it need to be change water for a few times until the vegetables clean, squeeze to dry and finely chopped it.
-If the soy minced is dry form, it need to soak in water until it turns soft, squeeze the water until dry.
-Finely chopped the vegetarian ham, celery and the ginger.
+- For the fillings: Soak the salted vegetables (梅菜) in plenty of water, it needs to change water for a few times until the vegetables clean, squeeze to dry and finely chopped it.
+If the soy minced is dry form, it needs to soak in water until it turns soft, squeeze the water until dry.
+Finely chopped the vegetarian ham, celery, and the ginger.

 - Add 1 tsp of oil in the hot frying pan, stir fry all the above ingredients until soft, add seasoning, test the taste and adjust for more or less.
 Add the thickening and stir for half minutes.
 Off heat, let it cool down and keep in the fridge.

 - Back to the dough: Deflate the dough and divide into 10 portions evenly, roll into a ball shape, cover with a tea towel and rest for 10 minutes.
 Take one of the dough, press down with your palm, make it thin around the edge, but keep a little bit thicker in the middle, put some of the chilled fillings in the middle, gather and seal the edge.
 Keep the seal side down and lay in the steamer.
 Repeat the remaining doughs.

 - Let them proof for another 15 minutes, depends on your room temperature.
 Don’t let it proof too long, otherwise, the bread will collapse.

 - Bring the steamer to the boil with water, and steam the buns for about 5 minutes over high heat.
 Let it cool until it can handle.